Rapti Siriwardane-de Zoysa, PhD

 Metaphorically, tidescapes are interstices through which lively theorisations about hybrid matter and practices at placemaking unfold.
 Freshwater salinisation, land subsidence, liquefaction and other cascading processes warrant new pathways of ingenuity and for re-imagining radically different approaches towards multispecies dwelling.

 Materially, tidescapes also present living archives.
-They offer to be read as vital, multi-layered geoecologies for tracing the ebbs and flows of vastly different kinds of tides – of circulating ideas, social practices and collective memory – as the boundaries and edges of everyday terra-aqueous existence is constantly remade.
+They offer to be read as vital, multi-layered geoecologies for tracing the ebbs and flows of vastly different kinds of tides – of circulating ideas, social practices and collective memory.
+The boundaries and edges of everyday terra-aqueous existence are constantly remade.